newrelic/node-newrelic/README.md

     $ npm install newrelic

-Then, copy a configuration file to your program's base folder, and add your New Relic license key and application/service name.
+Then, copy the stock configuration file to your program's base folder, and add your New Relic license key and application/service name.

     $ cp node_modules/newrelic/newrelic.js